-Working at Road Trauma Support Services Victoria offers flexibility, professional development and the opportunity to be a part of a unique organisation in Victoria.
-Benefits of working at Road Trauma Support Services Victoria include generous NFP salary packaging options.
+Working at Road Trauma Support Services Victoria (RTSSV) offers flexibility, professional development and the opportunity to be a part of a unique organisation in Victoria.
+Benefits of working at RTSSV include generous NFP salary packaging options.

-To apply please include a current CV with a cover letter that addresses the selection criteria detailed in the position description of the vacancy you are applying for.
-This document will assist the hiring manager to establish whether you have the relevant skills and experience to be successful in the role.
-In addressing the selection criteria, please provide information in relation to your work history, qualifications, knowledge, skills and experience which is directly related to each selection criterion.
+To apply, please include a current CV with a cover letter that addresses the selection criteria detailed in the position description of the vacancy you are applying for.
+This document will assist the hiring manager in establishing whether you have the relevant skills and experience to be successful in the role.
+In addressing the selection criteria, please provide information about your work history, qualifications, knowledge, skills and experience which is directly related to each selection criterion.

 Selections to positions within RTSSV are based on values of appointment on merit and the provision of equal employment opportunity.

-Road Trauma Support Services Victoria is looking for experienced group facilitators who can work with traffic offenders where participants are diverse in their demographics and offending behaviour.
-Currently, we need facilitators to deliver programs in the Melton, Narre Warren, Frankston, Dandenong and Bairnsdale areas.
+Road Trauma Support Services Victoria is looking for experienced group facilitators in the Shepparton and Warrnambool areas who can work with people who have traffic-related offences or at risk of and where participants are diverse in their demographics and offending behaviour.

-As the work is casual and mostly after hours this can be done on top of current work.
-We offer a range of different programs for different groups of traffic offenders.
+As the work is casual and mostly after hours, this can be done on top of current work.

-These positions require people to be skilled and have experience working in groups with mandated participants.
-As these programs are brief interventions, group facilitators need to be able to create a safe space quickly to allow participants to openly share their offending behaviour and to work on ways to prevent reoffending.
+These positions require people to have had experience working in groups.
+As these programs are brief interventions, group facilitators need to create a safe space quickly to allow participants to openly share their driving behaviour and work on ways to prevent risky driving.

-• Bring about a shift from blame to choice
+- Bring about a shift from blame to choose

 - Assist participants in identifying and managing precursors to offending